-The exhibition, A Place at the Table: Dining at Sunnylands, celebrates Walter and Leonore Annenberg’s remarkable history of gatherings through an exploration of the variety of dining experiences they provided their guests.
+Leonore Annenberg’s remarkable history of gatherings through an exploration of the variety of dining experiences they provided their guests.

 Guests at Sunnylands ranged from U.S. presidents, such as Dwight D. Eisenhower, Ronald Reagan, and Bill Clinton, to British royalty, including Queen Elizabeth II and Prince Charles.
 Entertainment icons Bob Hope, Gregory Peck, and Frank Sinatra dined at the Sunnylands estate, as did world leaders, such as Margaret Thatcher and Toshiki Kaifu, the prime ministers of Britain and Japan, respectively.

 The evidence of the Annenbergs’ passion for entertaining and connecting with others is abundant in the photographs and tableware collections stored in the Sunnylands archives.
-The exhibition showcases five signature tableware patterns: Flora Danica (Royal Copenhagen), Cheviot Green (Minton), Derby Panel Green (Royal Crown Derby), Green Bordered Queen Victoria (Herend), and Rothschild Birds (Herend).
+The exhibition showcased five signature tableware patterns: Flora Danica (Royal Copenhagen), Cheviot Green (Minton), Derby Panel Green (Royal Crown Derby), Green Bordered Queen Victoria (Herend), and Rothschild Birds (Herend).

-The exhibitionis on view at Sunnylands Center from September 14, 2022, through June 4, 2023.
+The exhibition was on view at Sunnylands Center from September 14, 2022, through June 4, 2023.

 "To be invited to Sunnylands was the greatest invitation one could have."